vesterheim/vesterheim.github.io/exhibitions/special/chicago-norske-klub/index.md

   caption:
   title:         # Defaults to navigation title
   subtitle:      # Defaults to page subtitle
-  teaser: On view through November 15, 2015, be sure to visit the museum for a look at the social, cultural, and artistic activities from 1911 to 1971 of this cultural center in Chicago.
+  teaser: Be sure to visit Vesterheim for this look at the social, cultural, and artistic activities from 1911 to 1971 of this cultural center in Chicago.
 ---
 The Chicago Norske Klub was a center in Chicago for Norwegian-American social, cultural, and artistic activities from 1911 to 1971.
 This exhibition shares the history of the club, as well as artworks and furnishings from the clubhouse.